sushshring/json/docs/mkdocs/docs/api/macros/json_diagnostic_positions.md

 This macro enables position diagnostics for generated JSON objects.

-When enabled, two new properties: `start_pos()` and `end_pos()` are added to `nlohmann::json` objects and fields. `start_pos()` returns the start position of that JSON object/field in the original string the object was parsed from.
+When enabled, two new properties: `start_pos()` and `end_pos()` are added to `nlohmann::basic_json` objects and fields. `start_pos()` returns the start position of that JSON object/field in the original string the object was parsed from.
 Likewise, `end_pos()` returns the end position of that JSON object/field in the original string the object was parsed from.

-For objects and arrays, the start and end positions represent the positions of the opening and closing braces or brackets, respectively.
-For fields, the start and end positions represent either the opening and closing quotes for that field's value or the first and character after last in the field's numerical or predefined true/false/null values.
+`start_pos()` returns the first character of a given element in the original JSON string, while `end_pos()` returns the character following the last character.
+For objects and arrays, the first and last characters correspond to the opening or closing braces/brackets, respectively.
+For fields, the first and last character represent the opening and closing quotes or the first and last character of the field's numerical or predefined value (true/false/null), respectively.

+Given the above, `end_pos() - start_pos()` for an object or field provides the length of the string representation for that object or field, including the opening or closing braces, brackets, or quotes.

-`start_pos()` and `end_pos()` are only set if the JSON object was parsed using `json::parse()`.
+`start_pos()` and `end_pos()` are only set if the JSON object was parsed using `parse()`.
 For all other cases, `std::string::npos` will be returned.

-Note that enabling this macro increases the size of every JSON value by two size_t fields and adds slight runtime overhead.
+Note that enabling this macro increases the size of every JSON value by two `std::size_t` fields and adds slight runtime overhead.

 ## Default definition